Hamzahab/Assignment_2_P2/README.md

-# Shortest Distance from Source to Destination on a map
+# Restaurant Finder

-Program that allows user to select destination and starting point on LCD, returns the shortest distance and path to and from the two points
+This application allows you to move a joystick to select restaurants in a certain area, lists the restaurants closest, and provides the shortest path to the restaurant, on the LCD

-Arduino-based embedded system